 Portland Cerebral Palsy Attorney

 After a long pregnancy, the labor and delivery process can be stressful with a lot of risks for injuries to your child.
 Doctors assisting in a labor and delivery should have the training and knowledge to make the right decisions to help facilitate the delivery of a healthy child whenever possible.
 When a doctor fails to use the proper care or fails to act as another reasonable doctor would during a specific delivery, harm may occur to the child and the doctor may be held liable for medical malpractice.
 One of the most common birth injuries that results from negligent acts of a doctor during delivery is cerebral palsy.
-If your child has been diagnosed with cerebral palsy, you should discuss your legal options with an experienced cerebral palsy law firm as soon as possible.
+If your child has been diagnosed with cerebral palsy, you should discuss your legal options with an experienced cerebral palsy lawyer as soon as possible.
+Marc Johnston and his team are ready to help you.

 Information About Cerebral Palsy